 Total Usage

 Total usage is the total number of hours allocated for CPUs and GPUs respectively.
-This is a measure of your total usage of the jobs that finished on the day indicated.
+This is a measure of your total usage of the jobs that finished on the day indicated at the top of the table.
 Note that this is the total usage for a job, so a job that ran for multiple days will have all its usage show up at once in this number and not just its usage for that day only.
 This usage is also not weighted by the type of CPU or GPU requested which can impact how much fairshare the usage would cost.
 For more on how we handle usage and fairshare, see our general fairshare document.

 Wait Time

 The number in the lower right hand corner of the Job Stats table in the Time row, is our average wait time per job.
-This is a useful number as your total Time to Science (TtS) is your wait time (aka pending time) plus your run time.
+This is a useful number as your total Time to Science (TtS) is your wait time (aka pending time) plus your run time — in the table above, TtS is 10.33h.
 Wait time varies depending on partition used, size of job, and relative priority of your jobs versus other jobs in the queue.
 To lower wait time investigate using a different partition, submitting to multiple partitions, resizing your job, or improving your fairshare.
 A deeper discussion can be found in the Job Efficiency and Optimization page.

 ]]>